 Here are the two important repositories that are available online.

-- CRAN(Comprehensive R Archive Network): This is the official R community with a network of FTP and webservers that contains the latest code and documentation of R. Before, you post your packages online it goes through a series of tests which adheres to CRAN policy.
+- CRAN(Comprehensive R Archive Network): This is the official R community with a network of FTP and webservers that contains the latest code and documentation of R. Before, you post your packages online it goes through a series of tests that adheres to CRAN policy.

 - GitHub: GitHub is another famous repository but not specific to R.The online community can share their packages with other people and it is used for version control is well.
-GitHub is an open-source and doesn’t have any review process.
+GitHub is open-source and doesn’t have any review process.